 2- the amount of subsidies and

-3- the sale of the annual Yearbook of the Association.
+3- the sale of the annual Yearbook of the Association and other services.

 F. Dissolution, Liquidation

 Art.13 Dissolution.
 The dissolution of the Association requires the agreement of at least two-thirds of the members present or represented at the Extraordinary General Assembly.

 Art.14 Liquidation.
 In case of an authorized, statutory or voluntary liquidation, the Extraordinary General Assembly will appoint one or several liquidators who will have the highest powers to realize the assets and pay off the liabilities, and this according to Art.9. in the law of July 1st, 1901 and the decree of August 16th, 1901.

 G. Articles of Association